samm-git/turris-containers/README.md

     - Storage Backends: VFS - works, overlayfs - works, devmapper - fails, more tests needed.
 Other backends are untestestd
     - All docker commands are tested and known to work correctly
     - Known issues: native exec driver hangs if its trying to start non-existing file.
 Probably libcontainer bug, need more debugging.
+- ☐ Create openwrt package + some documentation (not started yet)